PipedreamHQ/pipedream/docs/docs/shopify-faq/README.md

 We've invested significant Product and Engineering time to get our app approved based on Shopify’s requirements, and unfortunately they’ve been inflexible and unwilling to support the use case of an app-agnostic platform like Pipedream.

 ### How will this impact my workflows?
-Starting October 15, the relevant API calls will return a message like this:
+Starting 2023-10-15, the relevant API calls will return a message like this:

 ![Restricted Customer Fields](https://res.cloudinary.com/pipedreamin/image/upload/v1695097066/shopify-customer-fields_f7enlk.png)